Irratzo/Containers/content/build_contain.rst

 Try to run the container on the login node of the HPC platform and check that you get the expected output.

-.. callout :: Cluster platform configuration for running Singularity containers
+.. callout:: Cluster platform configuration for running Singularity containers

   On the cluster platform that we're using for the course, it is necesary to setup a shared temporary storage space for Singularity to use because it is not possible for it to use the standard `/tmp` directory on this platform.